 StarBand's download and upload speeds are drastically slower than the other satellite internet services on our lineup.
-The maximum download speed you'll experience with this service is 1.5Mbps with its premium package, and only 512Kbps with the basic package (1024Kbps is the equivalent of 1Mbps).
+The maximum download speed you'll experience with this service is 1.5 Mbps with its premium package and only 512 Kbps (about half a megabyte) is available through the basic package.
 Still, this is quite a bit faster than a dial-up connection.
 If that's what you've been using, you'll experience a noticeable speed boost with StarBand.

 All satellite internet providers track your bandwidth usage, which means the amount of data you transfer.
 Of all the services on our lineup, StarBand offers the smallest data allowance, ranging from 1GB to 5GB of anytime bandwidth depending on the package you select.
 However, it does not meter usage between midnight and 6 a.m., so if you are a night owl or an early riser, you can take advantage of the unlimited bandwidth and do your heavy internet viewing then.
 StarBand also provides a download manager, so you can program downloads, whether movies or system upgrades, for this unmetered time.

 If you travel a lot, StarBand does have features for you that some of the other satellite internet service providers lack.
 First, it allows you to pay a lower subscription rate during the months you are not at home.
 This allows you to keep the service while saving money.
 Even better, however, is that StarBand offers mobile satellite internet service.
 If you have an RV or boat, you can take StarBand with you and stay connected.